Recreation

 Get Map

-Brook trout, rainbow smelt.
-Heavy annual Brook Trout stocking; reclaimed pond.
-No formal boat put in or parking.
+Brook trout and rainbow smelt.
+There is a heavy annual stocking of Brook Trout in the reclaimed pond.
+There is no formal boat put-in or parking.

 Round Pond, Livermore